zkytony/zkynet/README.md

 - all inputs to functions represented using our computational graph are expected to be [JAX arrays](https://jax.readthedocs.io/en/latest/_autosummary/jax.numpy.array.html).

+**Caveat: The autodiff of the current framework only works for scalar input and output.
+Jacobians are not computed.**

 ## Examples

 ### Proof-of-concept model